Cocaine and Metabolite Confirmation, Urine

 There is no correlation between concentration and pharmacologic or toxic effects.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Not intended for use in employment-related testing.

-For situations where chain-of-custody is required, a Chain-of-Custody Kit (Supply T282) is available.
-See COCH/9426 Chain-of-Custody-Processing.
+For situations where chain of custody is required, a Chain-of-Custody Kit (Supply T282) is available.
+See COKEX / Cocaine and Metabolite Confirmation, Chain of Custody, Urine.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.